 Sonoita/Elgin lies in Southern Arizona, about an hour south of Tucson.
 The area sits at an elevation between 4500 and 5200 feet.
 Its location is surrounded by the Santa Rita, Mustang, Whetstone, and Huachuca Mountain ranges making the soils a mixture of a thin and shallow reddish-brown gravely loam, which forces the vines to take longer to establish.
 In 1984, Sonoita/Elgin became the first AVA in Arizona.

-Wilcox obtained its AVA designation in 2016.
-The Wilcox region lies east of the Sonoita/Elgin AVA and closer to the New Mexican border.
+Willcox obtained its AVA designation in 2016.
+The Willcox region lies east of the Sonoita/Elgin AVA and closer to the New Mexican border.
 The soils are alluvial, colluvial, and composed of loam consisting of sand, silt, and clay, which retain enough water to hydrate the vines.
 The diurnal variance can be as much as 50 degrees.

 Verde Valley sits in the northwestern part of the state, two hours north of Phoenix.
 This area is known for its red rock formations.
 Volcanic soils prevail at higher elevations.
 The valleys contain sandy and clay loam soils with alluvial deposits.
 This area is considered lusher.
 Verde Valley is in the process of obtaining its AVA designation.